Sunday, December 22, 2013

 Some anti-death penalty folks are either incapable of knowing the moral differences between crime and punishment, guilty criminals and their innocent victims, or they are knowingly using a dishonest slogan by equating killing (murder) with killing (execution).

-More Hurt For Victims Families
+More Hurt for Victims' Families

 http://prodpinnc.blogspot.com/2012/04/victims-families-for-death-penalty.html